MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-import-files-web-resources.md

  The sample code included in the SDK download package includes the following files required by this sample:

  **ImportJob.xml**
- This file provides data about the Web Resource rows that will be created.
+ This file provides data about the Web Resource records that will be created.
 For each file it contains the following data:

 - **path:** The path to each file from the FilesToImport folder.